-For Eastbourne Borough Council Leaseholders are responsible for the glass or sealed units in the windows.
+For Eastbourne Borough Council Leaseholders however, Leaseholders are specifically responsible for the glass or sealed units in the windows.
 The window frames, casements and hardware are regarded as part of the building structure.
 Therefore, the Council maintains them while Leaseholders contribute towards any costs through the service charge.

 If you request permission to replace the windows yourself, we will not withhold permission unreasonably.
-However, we may impose conditions such as the windows remaining within the ownership and responsibility of the Council, if you are a Eastbourne Borough Council Leaseholder, and that the windows should only be replaced by an approved company.
+However, we may impose conditions such as the windows remaining within the ownership and responsibility of the Council, and that the windows should only be replaced by an approved company.
 You should also be aware that you would still be required to contribute to any other window replacements carried out in the block, even if yours do not need to be replaced.